Swizec/nightowls/manuscript/factors-of-flow.md

 ### Cost of interruption

-There is a sort of ritual to getting in the flow.
+There is a ritual to getting in the flow.

-Usually the first thing people will do when they sit down to code is check Facebook, Twitter and email.
+Usually the first thing people will do when sitting down to code is check Facebook, Twitter and email.
 Not always in that order, not always all of them, sometimes other social networks completely - Reddit, Hacker News and Stack Overflow are popular options.

 Warm caffeinated beverages go very well with this sort of activity.
 Making them wastes little time, but introduces an impetus to keep procrastinating until you've finished the cup.